ukitazume/sysdigcloud-kubernetes/datastores/as_kubernetes_pods/README.md

 This solution is based on StatefulSets and a more recent version of MySQL (8.0.11) with significant capabilities in terms of HA.

+Please Note that the volume claim template for the mysql cluster storage has been factored to account for 1.5GB per day of binlog, 30days * 1.5g + 15g = 60GB

 It can be deployed with:

 ```